jan-ru/overlay/TROUBLESHOOTING.md

 3. **Week format examples**: looks for "week 36", "week 37815" (week 37 at 8:15), etc.
 4. **Update settings.json** if blok/sprint weeks have changed for your course
 5. **No overlay rule**: No overlay displayed if configured weeks not found in calendar
-6. **Day overlay**: Only shows if today's date is found in the current calendar view
+6. **Day emphasis**: Darker overlay shows on today's date if it falls within the selected Blok/Sprint period

 ## Settings Loading Issues